Johnny Test (2021 TV series)

-Johnny Test is a Canadian animated television series created by Scott Fellows, developed by WildBrain, and a revival to the 2005 series of the same name.
+Johnny Test is a animated television series created by Scott Fellows, developed by WildBrain and a revival to the 2005 series of the same name.
 The series premiered on July 16, 2021, on Netflix, and also premiered on Family Chrgd on October 16, 2021.
 An interactive special, titled Johnny Test's Ultimate Meatloaf Quest, premiered on November 16.
-However, the special was removed from Netflix on December 1, 2024.
+However, the special was removed from Netflix on December 1, 2024, along with other interactive specials.
 The second and final season was released on January 7, 2022.

 Plot

-Built from the original run of the series, the revived Johnny Test introduces a re-imagined Johnny, his genius sisters Susan and Mary and his talking dog Dukey.
+Built from the original run of the series, the revived Johnny Test introduces a re-imagined Johnny, his genius sisters Susan and Mary, and his talking dog Dukey.